Paul Manafort To Testify On Russia As House Intel Committee Drama Continues

 Schiff, meanwhile described Trump's claim as a "slanderous accusation."
 He called Nunes' Wednesday conference a "peculiar excursion" that seemed like an attempt to bolster Trump, even though the evidence did not support the allegation.

-"That effort to defend the indefensible has led us down this terrible rabbit hole and threatens the integrity of the only investigation [into Russian meddling[ that's authorized in the House," Schiff said.
+"That effort to defend the indefensible has led us down this terrible rabbit hole and threatens the integrity of the only investigation [into Russian meddling] that's authorized in the House," Schiff said.